-- Music classes can serve as a way to help students develop social-emotional learning skills, and activities that build these tools can be introduced into classrooms as early as preschool, according to an Edutopia article by Kerry Carley Rizzuto, an associate professor of early childhood education at Monmouth University, and Laura Petillo, a preschool educator.
+- Music classes can serve as a way to help students develop social-emotional learning skills, and activities that build these tools can be introduced into classrooms as early as preschool, according to an Edutopia article by Laura Petillo, early childhood advocate and music educator at the Basie Center for the Arts, and Kerry Carley Rizzuto, associate professor of early childhood education at Monmouth University.

 - Educators can use, for example, specific musical pieces such as Beethoven’s Fifth Symphony or “Louisiana Blues” by Muddy Waters as a bridge to serve as a stepping stone to talk about feelings such as sadness, or to lead into lessons on a genre like the blues and how it was created to “express sadness and hardship.”